kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 #### ✍ Consistent blogging schedule

+When we started Looks Good to Us we had a consistent 1 post per week schedule.
+I learned soon that I tend to like writing more guide/article-type content rather than pure "blog" (snapshot in time) content.
+As such, my posts tend to be on the order of 2000-2500 words and they are usually

 ### Habits I want to continue doing

 These all contribute to the type of person I want to be in general: a happy, optimistic person that takes care of his mental health, wealth, and wellness.